|Fees||Look up fees|

 - Be able to apply the properties of probability distributions, moment generating functions, variable transformations and conditional expectations to analyse common random variables and probability models;

-- Be able to use a computer package to perform algebraic and computational tasks in probability analyses.
+- Be able to use a computer package to perform computational tasks in probability analyses.

 - problem-solving skills: the ability to engage with unfamiliar problems and identify relevant solution strategies;

 - analytical skills: the ability to construct and express logical arguments and to work in abstract or general terms to increase the clarity and efficiency of analysis;